EugeneMadzaga/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 9. Write a script that duplicates the last line of the file iacta
 10. Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Don't just count your directories, make your directories count
+12. Create a script that displays the 10 newest files in the current directory.
+13. Create a script that takes a list of words as input and prints only words that appear exactly once.
+14. Display lines containing the pattern “root” from the file /etc/passwd
+15. Display the number of lines that contain the pattern “bin” in the file /etc/passwd